Toyota move to Texas is latest blow to Southern California

-NEW YORK/DETROIT (Reuters) - Toyota Motor Corp.
-(7203.T) said it will move its U.S. sales headquarters from southern California to suburban Dallas, delivering the latest blow to California in a fight for jobs with arch-rival Texas, whose Governor Rick Perry has been actively poaching businesses from the Golden State.
+NEW YORK/DETROIT, April 28 (Reuters) - Toyota Motor Corp. said it will move its U.S. sales headquarters from southern California to suburban Dallas, delivering the latest blow to California in a fight for jobs with arch-rival Texas, whose Governor Rick Perry has been actively poaching businesses from the Golden State.

 The relocation from Torrance, a Los Angeles-area city of about 150,000, will bring much of the Japanese automaker’s U.S. operations under one roof in Plano, Texas, including sales, service, marketing, advertising and quality.
 Also moving to Texas will be some manufacturing staff now based in Erlanger, Kentucky, and corporate operations staff based in New York City.